PaulHaywood/ahk_scripts/WDM/README.md

 Ideally you need a computer that you are not using, spare laptop, virtual machine etc

-Download and copy the scripts with a .ahk extension into any folder You will have to configure them.
+Download and copy the scripts with a .ahk extension into any folder

+You will now have to configure them for your computer.
 You can open the files in notepad++ or any text editor

 Install autohotkey v2
 https://www.autohotkey.com/docs/v2/howto/Install.htm